-Scheme refers to the direct debit scheme.
+Scheme refers to credit transfer scheme.

-Technical service providers offer technical services within the scheme, such as the communications network service, IT service or other technical services.
+Technical service providers offer technical services within the scheme, such as communications network service, IT service or other technical services.

-Transaction phase is the whole process of the execution of a direct debit payment, starting from the collection initiated by the payee up to its finality (the normal execution, or the reject, return or refund of the collection).
-It is the end-to-end execution of a direct debit payment.
+Transaction phase is the whole process of the execution of a credit transfer payment (normal execution, or the reject/return of a payment order).
+It is the end-to-end execution of a credit transfer payment.